crdx/lighthouse/README.md

 ## Deployment (docker)

-Deployment via docker is also an option.
+Deployment with docker is also an option.
 In this case you'll need the built image, a `.env` file, and a local MySQL or MariaDB database.
 Because lighthouse needs to run with `network_mode: host` (to be able to monitor the host network) the local database server can be installed directly on the host or as an additional service placed in `docker-compose.yml` (which should also be `network_mode: host`).

 ```yaml
   db: